dotnet/docs-aspire/docs/storage/azure-storage-tables-component.md

 ### Use inline delegates

-You can also pass the `Action<AzureDataTablesSettings>` delegate to set up some or all the options inline, for example to set the `Namespace`:
+You can also pass the `Action<AzureDataTablesSettings>` delegate to set up some or all the options inline, for example to set the `ServiceUri`:

 ```csharp
 builder.AddAzureTableClient(